PericoLedesma/aws-bootcamp-cruddur-2023/journal/week1.md

 > - Use DevSecOps pratices while building application security
 > - Ensure all code is tested for vulnerabilities before production use

+Tools to identify vulnerailitues on your containers are:
+> - Snyk OpenSource Security.
+> - AWS Inspector

+Tools to store and manage secrets are:
+> - AWS Secret Manager
+> - Harshicorp Vault

+For Managed Containers in AWS:
+> - AWS ECS
+> - AWS EKS
+> - AWS Fargate

+Docker compose
+> It is a tool for defining and running multi container Docker Applications (It uses yml file).

 ### Dockers components

 ![Docker components](assets/week1_architecture.svg)

 ## 2. Practice/Homework